-Life insurance policies can do more today than ever before – including the option to use your life insurance while you’re still living.
-Life insurance policies are a vital piece of your financial plan.
-Over time, your financial goals will likely change, including your life insurance coverage needs.
-There may even come a time in your life when having a single policy is no longer enough to meet your specific needs.
+There may come a time in your life when having a single life insurance policy is no longer enough to meet your specific needs, which might leave you wondering: Can a person have more than one life insurance policy?
 Fortunately, there are no legal limits as to how many life insurance policies you can own.
-In fact, most life insurance companies generally have very little concern over the number of policies you own and likely look more closely at the total amount of your benefits.
+In fact, most life insurance companies generally have very little concern over the number of policies you own and instead look more closely at the total amount of your benefits.

-This policy provides you coverage for your whole life.
-Depending on the type of whole life policy, it provides you with a cash value you can borrow against for future financial needs like starting a business, buying a home, or funding retirement.
+- Whole Life Insurance: This policy provides you coverage for your whole life.
+Depending on the type of whole life policy, it provides you with a cash value you can borrow against for future financial needs like starting a business, buying a home or funding retirement.

-This form of whole life insurance covers you throughout your lifetime, but with the option to adjust things like your premium payments and death benefits to meet your current needs and goals.
-As your policy builds accumulated value, based on the premium payments you make, you’re able to borrow against a Universal Life policy for things like purchasing a home, starting a business, or even funding your retirement.
+- Universal Life: This form of whole life insurance covers you throughout your lifetime, but with the option to adjust things like your premium payments and death benefits to meet your current needs and goals.
+As your policy builds accumulated value, based on the premium payments you make, you’re able to borrow against a universal life policy for things like purchasing a home, starting a business or funding your retirement.

 As your needs change over time, you might have the option to purchase an insurance rider on an existing policy.
 A rider is a small additional policy that piggybacks on your main coverage.
 Farm Bureau has several riders that can be added onto your existing Farm Bureau policies.
 For example, a daily living rider can be a huge advantage when dealing with chronic illness.
 If you become unable to perform necessary daily activities, you can have access to your policy’s death benefit with the reminder going to your beneficiary.